dbullockphd/RPiSense/README.md

 print mj.GetEvent ()
 ```

+This class was written to support the `repeat` command in the `sensehat` macro.

 ### RepeatMe.py

 The LED matrix opens up a lot of possibilities for designing visual games.
 A simple demonstration is a game of repetition.
 Colored squares light up on the LED matrix in one of four directions (up, down, left, right) in sequence and you have to memorize the sequence and then repeat it.
 This class uses the `MakeyJoy` class, so you have the option of entering the sequence in on a keyboard or with the joystick.